-The use of expected utility is intended to encompass what are often considered different factors.
-On one hand, there is uncertainty in both application and recertification decisions in the likelihood of a positive outcome, and expected utility should be the integral over the distribution of that uncertainty.
-That uncertainty may arise either because the individual is uncertain about the eligibility rules and the benefit formula, even though they are in fact definite, or because program operators themselves make errors in their screening procedures (either type I or type II; see below), in which case the uncertainty is not reducible by the individual even by acquisition of additional information (and individual expectations may be biased).
-In either case, risk-averse individuals will be discouraged from applying.
+II; see below), in which case the uncertainty is not reducible by the individual even by acquisition of additional information.11 In either case, risk-averse individuals will be discouraged from applying.
 Program operator discretion in applying eligibility and benefit rules is another source of uncertainty.
 On the other hand, the expectation terminology here is also intended to capture lack of information about the individual's eligibility.
 Uncertainty is a form of information, but in many cases the program itself is not salient enough in the individual's awareness that traditional calculations of expected utility are even made.
-In the extreme, degenerate case where the individual is not aware of the existence of the program, all terms in the calculation can be considered to be zero, but this is rare in practice.
-It should also be noted that low-income individuals may suffer from cognitive barriers in assessing the benefits - as well as the costs below - in making decisions about application, as discussed by Bertrand et al. (2006) and Van Mechelen and Janssens (2017) (Bertrand et al. [2006] also have a discussion of uncertainty, lack of knowledge, and participation costs expressed in the framework of behavioral economics).
+In the extreme, degenerate case where the individual is not aware of the existence of the program, all terms in the calculation can be considered to be zero, but this is rare in practice.12

 Stigma of program receipt is here included in the benefit term (with a negative sign) although it is often included in the cost term.
 The stigma of receipt can be of several different types.
 In one, the individual internalizes the lack of self-esteem from receiving benefits, independent of whether receipt is known to others or how many other individuals in the population are also recipients (Moffitt 1983).
 In another, the stigma only occurs if the individual's recipiency is known to others and if this is a source of disutility.
-In yet another, the individual's stigma is a function of how many others in the population also receive benefits, which leads to a social interaction model with the equilibrium conditions needed for stability (see Stuber and Schlesinger [2006] and Mood [2006], who suggest that stigma is inversely related to how high the income cutoff rate for the program is, relating it to the larger suggestion that stigma should be less in universal programs than in means-tested programs).
+In yet another, the individual's stigma is a function of how many others in the population also receive benefits, which leads to a social interaction model with the equilibrium conditions needed for stability.13